 Engineers are trained to identify problems and come up with a solution; they are steeped in LEAN and Six Sigma.

 “But they’re not set up to take risks, to be innovative, and try new things out,” Altman adds.

 Across all industries, many traditional, hierarchical global companies struggle to innovate and adapt with sufficient speed and, as a result, must change their mindsets about what’s needed to survive and thrive in the new world order.

 Legacy organizations with ingrained cultures have to understand that “there is no endpoint — this is a continual evolution,” Altman says.
 The ability to be innovative and flexible is directly linked to the ability to constantly change and seek new opportunities.

 “Most successful change initiatives start with baby steps, even transformational change,” he adds.
 “If you want to lose weight, you don’t starve yourself for a week — that isn’t sustainable.
 Instead, let’s get ourselves in shape as individuals and as organizations to embrace the opportunities and to manage the challenges of constant change in the dynamic world that we live in.”

 It may be a tough message.
 But it need not be a harsh reality.
 Forget “change fatigue,” Altman says; instead, think of change energy.

 Dynamic, innovative, changing, and constantly learning: This is the new reality.
 And with the right leadership, it’s an exciting and galvanizing message for employees.

 Ready to Take the Next Step?

 Does your organization react to marketplace change rather than proactively lead it?
-Go beyond change management, overcome change fatigue, and build organizational change resilience by partnering with us to create a customized learning journey for your leaders using our research-backed modules.
+Go beyond change management, overcome change fatigue, and build greater organizational change resilience and innovation by partnering with us to create a customized learning journey for your leaders using our research-backed modules.
 Available leadership topics include Emotional Intelligence, Innovation Leadership, Leading Through Change & Disruption, Psychological Safety, Resilience-Building and more.